tuxedocurly/wledger/docs/index.md

 * Fast & Minimal: Built with Go and htmx for a super-fast, lightweight experience.

+* Backup & Restore: Your data is *yours*.
+Export your entire database and image library to a standard ZIP file for safekeeping or migration.

 * Easy to deploy on anything: Deploy the app as a docker container, or run the Go server locally.
 It can run on most hardware (e.g. Raspberry Pi)